netlify/markdown-to-sanity/bin/blogs/2021-06-03-build-a-data-driven-jamstack-site.md

 Within our Hugo project, let's create a folder in our root directory named `stepzen` to hold our schema.
 This is the folder the [StepZen Netlify Build Plugin](https://www.npmjs.com/package/netlify-plugin-stepzen) assumes.
 Inside that folder, we'll place the `.graphql` files that represent our GraphQL types.
 These types will mirror the MySQL backend we just set up.

-Before we create the types however, let's set up the coniguration that we'll use tell StepZen how to connect to our MySQL database.
+Before we create the types however, let's set up the configuration that we'll use to tell StepZen how to connect to our MySQL database.
 We need to put this in a `config.yaml` file in our `stepzen` folder.
 Inside that, we'll provide StepZen with the DSN information we copied from Heroku earlier.
 Note that the DSN should be formatted as shown in the example below.

 ```yaml
 configurationset: